 In addition to the existing commentaries from the DVD editions a new commentary has been recorded for each film as well.

-Generations has David Carson (director) with Manny Coto (fan/Enterprise producer and 24 producer).
+Generations has David Carson (director) with Manny Coto (fan/Star Trek: Enterprise producer and 24 producer).
 Nice insights from Carson on the production and the fan perspective from Manny.

-Insurrection has a new comentary from director Jonathan Frakes and Marina Sirtis (Troi) for Insurrection.
+Insurrection has a new commentary from director Jonathan Frakes and Marina Sirtis for Insurrection.
 The pair have great chemistry and lot energy and a really fun time discussing the movie, including mocking things a bit (like going through and talking about everyone, including sniping about Patrick Stewart getting an

 Associate Producer credit).
 Frakes pimps his own directing job, but all in good fun.
 Sirtis confides that she hadn’t seen the movie since the premier.
-Jokes about the Ba’ku all being Sweedish since they’re all white blond people.
+They make a few jokes about the Ba’ku all being Swedish since they’re mostly made up of light-skinned light-haired people.

 Nemesis has a new trivia filled commentary from designers and Star Trek historians Michael and Denise Okuda.
 As always the Okudas are a wealth of Trek knowledge.
 Tons of details on the background of the production and bits of Trek trivia, such has how the wedding scene was filmed on the same soundstage that TOS filmed most of its planetscapes.